This post lists the many things to do in January in London, updated for 2024.

 Visit a Free Museum

-There are several fantastic free museums in London including the National Gallery, the Tate Britain, the National Portrait Gallery, Victoria and Albert Museum, and many others.
+There are several fantastic free museums in London including the National Gallery, the Tate Britain, the National Portrait Gallery, the Victoria and Albert Museum, and many others.

 Each of these is great to visit during the month of January as they offer a warm oasis away from the cold.